 Incentive stock options are eligible for favorable U.S. federal income tax treatment if certain requirements are satisfied.
 An incentive stock option must have an option price that is not less than the fair market value of the stock at the time the option is granted and must be exercisable within 10 years from the date of grant.
 An employee granted an incentive stock option generally does not realize compensation income for U.S. federal income tax purposes upon the grant of the option.
 At the time of exercise of an incentive stock option, no compensation income is realized by the optionee other than tax preference income for purposes of the federal alternative minimum tax on individual income.
-If the Shares acquired on exercise of an incentive stock option are held for at least two years after grant of the option and one year after exercise, the excess of the amount realized on the sale over the exercise, the optionee will realize taxable compensation income equal to the lesser of (i) the excess of the fair market value of the Shares on the date of exercise over the option price or (ii) the excess of the amount realized on the sale over the option price or (ii) the excess of the amount realized on the sale over the option price or (ii) the excess of the amount realized on the sale over the option price or (ii) the excess of the amount realized on the sale over the option price or (ii) the excess of the amount realized on the sale over the option price or (ii) the excess of the amount realized on the sale over the option price or (ii) the excess of the amount realized on the sale over the option price or (ii) the excess of the amount realized on the sale over the option price or (ii) the excess of the amount realized on the sale over the option price.
+If the Shares acquired on exercise of an incentive stock option are held for at least two years after grant of the option and one year after exercise, the excess of the amount realized on the sale over the exercise price will be taxed as capital gain.
+If the Shares acquired on exercise of an incentive stock option are disposed of within less than two years after grant or one year of exercise, the optionee will realize taxable compensation income equal to the lesser of (i) the excess of the fair market value of the Shares on the date of exercise over the option price or (ii) the excess of the amount realized on the sale over the option price.
 Any additional amount realized will be taxed as capital gain.